The Ly$\alpha$ and Continuum Origins Survey. III. Investigating the Link between Galaxy Morphology, Merger Properties and LyC Escape: Introduction

 Galaxy mergers have been suggested by several studies as a mechanism that could facilitate LyC escape from galaxies through their impact on star formation and gas morphology \citep{Bridge2010,Bergvall2013,Purkayastha2022,LeReste2024,Yuan2024,Zhu2024,Maulick2024}.
+Galaxy mergers constitute $<5$\% of the general galaxy population at $z\sim0$ \citep{Allam2004,Lotz2008,Conselice2009,Darg2010}, but this fraction increases to $\sim10$\% for star-forming galaxies \citep{Lotz2008,Kaviraj2015,Duncan2019} and up to $50$\% of the starburst population \citep{Robaina2009,Pearson2019b}.
 During gas-rich interactions, mergers repeatedly trigger starburst episodes following pericentric passages \citep{Faria2025}.
 Mergers tend to have significantly larger star-formation rates than isolated galaxies with otherwise similar properties, especially at later stages of interaction \citep{Patton2013, Stierwalt2015, Ferreira2025}.
 By creating numerous massive stars, starbursts naturally increase the intrinsic production of LyC photons, as well as boost their escape through stellar and supernova-driven feedback \citep{Trebitsch2017,Barrow2020,Ma2020, Choustikov2024}.
 Additionally, tidal forces in mergers drive part of the gas away from the center of galaxies \citep{Pearson2016}, thus enhancing \fesc\ in lines-of-sights oriented away from tidal tails \citep{LeReste2024,Ejdetjarn2025}.
 However, while galaxy interactions could theoretically help increase LyC production and escape, the existence and extent of this increase is not well characterized.
-In particular, there are currently very few constraints on the merger fraction and characteristic timescales in samples of confirmed LyC-emitters.
+In particular, there are currently very few constraints on the merger fraction in samples of confirmed LyC-emitters, and how they compare to the general and star-forming galaxy populations.
+Furthermore, no constraints on the interaction timescales characteristic of LyC-emitting mergers are currently available.
+Many galaxy properties, including e.g. the star-formation rate, metallicity or AGN excess strongly change as a function of merger progression, with the strongest differences with control galaxies generally observed a few 100 Myr around coalescence \citep{Pearson2025,Ferreira2025,Ellison2025,Faria2025}.
+Similarly, LyC escape may only be facilitated in specific stages of a galaxy merger, with implication for the observability of LyC emission during mergers.

 Simulations of $z=5-10$ galaxies using simple prescriptions for \fesc\ have shown promising results, indicating galaxy mergers could indeed enhance LyC escape \citep{Kostyuk2024}.
 Yet, observational studies on the role of galaxy mergers in LyC-emitters ($z\lesssim 3$) have so far remained limited to small samples \citep[]{LeReste2024,Maulick2024}, or to samples where the identification of mergers, and sometimes, LyC-emitters, is challenging due to the high redshift ($z\geq$3) of sources \citep{Zhu2024,Mascia2025}.
 Finally, a few studies have reported LyC emission offset from centers of galaxies, and have proposed merger interactions as a possible explanation \citep{Yuan2024,Gupta2024}.
 However, the lack of continuum emission redward of the Lyman limit in the regions where the offset emission is detected warrants careful consideration, as it raises questions about the nature and origin of the observed LyC signal.